orbeon/orbeon-forms-doc/form-builder/actions-syntax.md

 It is currently not possible to mix and match synchronous and asynchronous service calls within a given action.

-An asynchronous action, by default, causes a response to the client (web browser) to wait forever for its completion.
-This is done to enhance the backward-compatibility of asynchronous actions.
+An asynchronous action, by default, causes a response to the client (web browser) to wait "forever" for its completion.
+This is done to enhance backward-compatibility.
 This can be disabled:

 - at the action level, using the `response-must-await="0ms"` attribute (or `0` followed by any other unit allowed as shown below)
 - at the form level, using the `oxf.fr.detail.actions.response-must-await.*.*` property